respondiv/Set-up-Linux-Server-with-easy-engine/6-Add-Edit-Users.md

 Find the following and add / change the information where applicable

 ```
-# change it from 22
+# change SSH port from 22, for security
 Port 22233
 Protocol 2
 # this restrict root login, for security